alex-karpenko/git-events-runner/ROADMAP.md

 ## In work

-- tests: fix flapping `reconcile_schedule_trigger_should_set_idle_status` test
+- gitrepo: add support for private keys with passphrase
+- gitrepo: use the Mozilla CA bundle instead of system one and build controller/cloner images `FROM scratch`

 ## Next release

 - hooks: implement hook requests rate control/throttling
 - hooks: tls listener for webhooks
-- gitrepo: add support for private keys with passphrase
-- gitrepo: use the Mozilla CA bundle instead of system one and build controller/cloner images `FROM scratch`

 ## Wishes